How to cite this paper

 is not only an important factor in the design of user interfaces.
 It is also a decisive

 condition for the adoption of a new data model.
-In our experience, the focussing on the
+In our experience, the focussing on

 domain aspect through reverse modeling has made BMF more accessible to domain users,

-especially to those who do not have knowledge in modeling technologies such as UML or
+especially to those who do not have knowledge in modeling technologies such as UML

 Reflection: Models, meta-models and domains

-As the name suggests, reverse modeling constructs a domain model working backwards from
+As the name suggests, reverse modeling constructs a domain model working backwards

 one or more legacy incarnations of a pre-existing model, that may be defined only

 implicitly through implementation languages such as XML Schema.
-We have found in the BMF
+We have found in the

-instance generator project that the real value of reverse modeling lies not so much in the
+instance generator project that the real value of reverse modeling lies not so much

 conceptual model itself but in the domain-specific building principles that allow

 conceptual entities to be composed into larger entities.
-Such building principles are
+Such building principles

 customarily considered to be part of the meta-model.
 This raises the question how